 50% of Americans have less than $500 in their savings accounts, while most of the world survives off of $2.00 a day.

-Raising the minimum wage to $15.00 is a start, creating affordable housing and education, another, equal pay for women only makes sense, as it is 2014 for God’s sake, and women do make up the majority of the American workplace.
+Raising the minimum wage to $15.00 is a start, creating affordable housing and education, another, equal pay for women only makes sense, as women do make up the majority of the American workplace.
 Teaching financial planning in grade school should be mandatory, while creating manufacturing jobs in the US is definitely a way to boost the economy.

 In 2012, manufacturers contributed $2.03 trillion to the economy, up from $1.93 trillion in 2011.
 This was 12.5 percent of GDP.
 For every $1.00 spent in manufacturing, another $1.32 is added to the economy, the highest multiplier effect of any economic sector.